Contact Los Angeles, CA Plastic Surgeon

 There are many other aspects to this system of protection against coronavirus at Hughes Plastic Surgery.
 However, protection against the spread of coronavirus involves maintaining clean hands and body surfaces, contact surfaces on which the coronavirus can live, and air portals through which the virus can be transmitted.
 Dr. Kenneth Hughes’s surgery center has an ultrafast air filtration system, which circulates the room volume 30 times an hour.
 As a last measure, this same filtration system has a UV lighting apparatus, which kills viral particles on contact.
 It is important to realize that all of these components protect not only against coronavirus, but other infections as well.
 Finally, Dr. Kenneth Hughes has ordered special filters for the ventilators to trap any particles exhaled by patients during surgery.
 If a patient is looking to have surgery safely, Dr. Kenneth Hughes’s surgery center in Los Angeles has employed every safety measure available.

 Note: The current surgery center equipment has NOT been used for those with Covid-19, and the ventilators used contain special filters to eliminate viral particles from the respired air.
+Dr. Kenneth Hughes, Los Angeles plastic surgeon, has been interviewed about precautions that should be taken during the coronavirus (COVID-19) and has been featured on marketwatch.

 Why Is There a Nonrefundable Consultation Fee?